saigontechnology/Puppy/Puppy.DataTable/Readme.md

 // If RequestDateTimeFormatMode is Specific, every request will use the format to parse to DateTime.
 "DateTimeFormat": "dd/MM/yyyy hh:mm tt",

+// Config use datetime with Utc TimeZone or Local.
+Default is "True" - use UTC TimeZone,
+// "False" for Local TimeZone.
+This is helpful for case column search "IsUseDateTimeUtc": "True",

 // Control the way to parse string to DateTime every request.
 // Value can be Auto or Specific, default is Auto.
 "RequestDateTimeFormatMode": "Auto"